AERO-568-Flight-Computer/FlightComputer/dataAggV1/README.md

 # Description

 This data aggregator is designed to follow the ARINC 653 inspired architecture by Carl Denslow.
 The current version can receive a single integer piece of data per packet from an arbitrary number of partitions.
 It is multithreaded and has a thread dedicated to listening to each partition.
+There is another thread that saves the data every so often.

 # How to use